pi314/iroiro/doc/warawara.tui.md

 ## `getch()`

-Get a "key" from stdin without waiting for carriage return.
+Get a "character" from stdin without waiting for carriage return.

+A character (represents by [`Key`](#key) class described below) could be

+*   A printable ASCII character (e.g. a-z, A-Z, comma, underscore, etc)
+*   A multi-byte control sequence (e.g. arrow keys)
+*   A unicode character (e.g. '😂')
+*   Any sequences that does not prefix-match others that are recognized as a key

 This function is probably very platform dependent.